rukshn/spark-docs/editor/graph-mode.md

 ---
-title: Graph Mode
+title: The Graph Mode
 ---

-# Graph Mode
+# The Graph Mode

 You can now visualize CQL logic as an interactive graph using the graph mode in the Spark Editor.